 But not that year…

 I believe it was for my fifteenth birthday.
-It was the same year that I had a pitiful crush on one particularly handsome, talented singer…and wrote awful, mushy, sickeningly sweet stuff about him in my diary – on a very regular basis.
+It was the same year that I had a crush on a handsome, talented singer … and I wrote awful, mushy, sickeningly sweet stuff about him in my diary – often.

 Happy Birthday, Krispy

 Clearly whoever took the phone order had been in desperate need of hearing aids.
 Being a hormonal teenager, I nearly cried in humiliation.
 The cake needed to be returned … or the party cancelled.
 Neither option was meant to be.
 Mom simply took a butter knife from the silverware drawer and carefully removed the ‘py’ so the cake now read, ‘Happy Birthday, Kris.’

 Now it’s not that I’m a stranger to the nickname, but for as long as I can recall, I wouldn’t need all five fingers on one hand to count the number of times people have called me Kris in any given year.
 However…it did beat Krispy all to pieces.